kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

                           action: keep
 ```

 With this limit, if the target exposes more than 1000 metrics, the target won't be scraped.
-Instead, log messages show `up` being set to `0` as if the target is unhealthy.
+Instead, log messages show `up` label being set to 0 as if the target is unhealthy.
 Example message ` "target_labels": "{__name__=\"up\", instance=\"100.64.13.133:8080\", job=\"app-pods\"}"`:

 ```shell